College of Business

 The College of Business faculty strongly encourage all business students to study abroad and/or complete an international internship.
 In today’s business world there are no longer hundreds of isolated markets but rather many very interconnected markets within a global economy.
 Chances are high that a student majoring in business will end up in a career which will require knowledge and skills needed for operating effectively in the international markets.
 Employers are looking for individuals who demonstrate self-confidence, independence, global awareness, and knowledge of a multicultural world.
 To help students gain these skills and competencies, many opportunities exist for them to study outside of the United States.
 Additional information about study abroad programs is available on the Center for International Education website.

 Business students can apply the functional knowledge and communication skills gained in the classroom through service in the community.
 Service-learning is an academic experience that combines community services with intentional learning goals, reflection, and critical analysis.
 It offers students the opportunity to apply knowledge gained in the classroom through service to others.
 All UW-Eau Claire undergraduates are required to complete 30 or more clock hours of curricular, extracurricular, or co-curricular service-learning.
 Acceptable activities can take many forms.
 Service-learning activities may be integrated into a course or may involve participation in a community service program or internship.
 Service-learning projects are typically unpaid.
-Information regarding the completion of the service-learning requirement can be obtained from the department chairpersons or the University’s Service-Learning website.
+Information regarding the completion of the service-learning requirement can be obtained from the department chairs or the University’s Service-Learning website.

 Faculty/Student Collaborative Research

 Business students can gain functional knowledge and practice communication and teamwork skills by working with a faculty member on an academic research project.
-Research projects are presented at the University’s Celebration of Excellence in Research Activity (CERCA) event.
+Research projects are presented at the University’s Celebration of Excellence in Research and Creative Activity (CERCA) event.
 Students may gain independent study credit for the experience.
 This opportunity is particularly beneficial for students considering graduate school.
 Additional information about faculty/student collaborative research experiences is available from the Office of Research and Sponsored Programs.

 Business Student Organizations